oelmekki/pgrebase/README.md

   named after (with the exception of trigger files declaring the function they use).
 Hazardous results will ensue if it's not the case: only the first definition will be dropped, but the whole file will be loaded in pg.

+## Credits

+PgRebase was born after discussing with Derek Sivers about moving business logic to the database.
+Make sure to read [his research](https://sivers.org/pg), it's awesome!